Spectacle Theater: Venue

 Spectacle Theater is a 35-seat microcinema.
 The Theater is run by collective members and screenings are everyday.
 Spectacle collective members print their own posters for each screening, which are displayed outside the theater.
 The outside of the theater is unadorned, aside from the posters, and painted black.

 Programming

-Spectacle screens films seven days a week, often including midnight screenings and biweekly matinees, including "Blood Brunch" for horror films and "Fist Church" for kung fu films.
+Spectacle screens films seven days a week, often including midnight screenings and biweekly matinees, including "Blood Brunch" for horror films,"Fist Church" for kung fu films, and "Anime No Go Go" for OVA's.
 Programs are selected by the collective, who prepare promotional materials like trailers, pamphlets and posters, as well as run the projector during shows.
-Spectacle has hosted the first-ever U.S. retrospectives of filmmakers such as Roland Klick, Rogério Sganzerla, Dore O., Andrew Horn, Tadeusz Konwicki, Katrina del Mar, Sarah Minter, Sidney Sokhona, Alyce Wittenstein, and many others.
+Spectacle has hosted the first-ever U.S. retrospectives of filmmakers such as Roland Klick, Rogério Sganzerla, Antero Alli, Iara Lee, Dore O., Leida Laius, Andrew Horn, Tadeusz Konwicki, Katrina del Mar, Sarah Minter, Sidney Sokhona, Alyce Wittenstein, and many others.
 The collective members also cut and edit their own trailers for screenings and series presented at the theater.
 These trailers often mimic and mock the iconography of the MPAA film rating system.
 Screenings sometimes have different formats like "VHS nights", talks, live-score shows, and Q&As with directors.